Adoption leave and pay

 - have terms and conditions that are not substantially less favourable to them than if they had continued to be employed under the original employment contract

-If you fail to comply with these requirements and dismiss the employee, the dismissal will be unfair.
+If you fail to comply with these requirements and dismiss the employee, the dismissal will be automatically unfair if the reason or principal reason for the dismissal is redundancy.

 If you end up making an employee on adoption leave redundant because you had no suitable alternative work to offer them, the dismissal may be potentially fair.

 Note that, on dismissal the employee's adoption leave period comes to an end, but their entitlement to Statutory Adoption Pay continues until the end of the 39-week Statutory Adoption Pay period (if it hasn't already ended) or they start working for another employer, whichever is earlier.

 Dismissal on or after return to work from adoption leave